 Every single extra penny you have needs to go into your saving money for a house fund for the next six months.
 Literally no exceptions.

 Be open and honest with your family and friends and set the expectation that you’re going to be a cheapskate for the next 6 months while you save for your house.

-I know it sounds totally dorky, but turn it into a game.
+I know it sounds totally dorky, but turn it into a game with your spouse.
 See who can save the most money each week.
 Find inexpensive ways to spend time with family and friends.

 You’ll be surprised at how much free stuff is available in your area when you are willing to look around.